PanCakeConnaisseur/user_backend_sql_raw/README.md

 	- *db_name*, *db_user* and *db_password* are mandatory
 	- *mariadb_charset* sets the charset for mariadb connections, is optional and defaults to `utf8mb4`
 2. **queries** this app will use to query the db.
+	- The queries use named parameters.
+You have to use the exact names as shown in the examples.
+For example to retrieve the hash for a user the query named `get_password_hash_for_user` will be used.
+Write your custom SQL query and simply put `:username` where you are referring to the username (aka uid) of the user trying to login.
-	- Queries are passed verbatim to the [prepare()](http://php.net/manual/en/pdo.prepare.php) method of a PDO object.
-You don't need to supply all queries.
+	- You don't need to supply all queries.
 For example if you use the default user home simply leave the query `get_home` commented.
 This app will recognize this and [communicate](https://docs.nextcloud.com/server/13/developer_manual/api/OCP/UserInterface.html#OCP\UserInterface::implementsActions) to Nextcloud that this feature is not available.
 		- `user_exists` and `get_users` are required, the rest is optional.